 It will take months until enough vaccine doses have been manufactured to protect the public.
 That shortage is driving the national and state prioritization plans.

-Phase 1 will take place December to February and will include, in order of prioritization:
+Phase 1 was rolled out December and January and included, in order of prioritization:

 - Hospital staff, including food service and environmental service workers, who are in direct contact with known COVID patients